mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 &#128994; **[Completeness](https://arxiv.org/pdf/1703.01365.pdf)**: Integrated gradients guarantees completeness through its algorithmic definition.
 Summing the integrated gradients from a meaningless input to the actual input will equal the difference in the model's output between the two inputs.

-&#129000; **[Infidelity](https://arxiv.org/pdf/1901.09392.pdf)**: The model's output changes more as a result of perturbing input features ranked by integrated gradients than vanilla gradients and guided backprop.
-The model's output changes less as a result of integrated gradients than smoothed saliency methods (vanilla gradients with SmoothGrad, integrated gradients with SmoothGrad, and guided backprop with SmoothGrad) and SHAP.
+&#129000; **[Infidelity](https://arxiv.org/pdf/1901.09392.pdf)**: Infidelity was evaluated on MNIST, CIFAR-10, and ImageNet.
+On MNIST, integrated gradients outperforms vanilla gradients, vanilla gradients with SmoothGrad, guided backpropagation, and guided backpropagation with SmoothGrad.
+It performs worse than integrated gradients with SmoothGrad and SHAP.
+On CIFAR-100, integrated gradients performs worse than all other methods.
+On ImageNet, integrated gradients performs better than vanilla gradients, equivalently to vanilla gradients with SmoothGrad, and worse than integrated gradients with SmoothGrad, guided backpropagation, and guided backpropagation with SmoothGrad.

 &#128994; **[Input Consistency](https://arxiv.org/pdf/2104.05824.pdf)**: The integrated gradients saliency stayed more consistent in response to synonymous feature swaps than vanilla gradients and SmoothGrad across most architectures.